navasu0406/na-vasu-protfolio/README.md

-# 🎵 Na Vasu - Music Producer Portfolio
+# 🎵 Na Vasu - Music Producer Portfolio - With multiple music player cards

 Welcome to the official portfolio website of **Na Vasu**, a passionate music producer.
 This site showcases my original tracks with an integrated music player and clean, responsive design — built using **HTML**, **CSS**, and **JavaScript**.